 Richard Hanlon '15, Lester E. and Florence P. Bohl Memorial Scholar

 With a passion for the natural world, Rich '15 began exploring the connections between theology and nature as an undergraduate.
 He views being fully human as being in right relationship not only with God and other humans but also with the rest of creation.
 “Nature is a symbol and reality of God’s ongoing creation, and we are invited to participate in that process.
 So it is theologically significant when the church takes care of the world,” says this future pastor.

 Amy Jun, William Robinson Scholar and Korean Recognition Scholar

 Korea native Amy Jun says her highest priority is spreading the gospel of Jesus Christ.
 Despite the financial challenges faced by her family, Amy determined to “seek first God’s kingdom and righteousness” by following Christ’s call to seminary and to trust that “all these things will also be given” to her.
 Amy’s husband serves as pastor of the Pittsburgh Korean United Methodist Church, where she assists as interpreter, youth group teacher, and Sunday worship praise leader.

-Giving to PTS in honor or memory of someone dear to you can lend even deeper meaning to your gift by extending the work and life of your loved one through a student committed to bridging Christ, the Word, and the world today.
-Current PTS tribute gift opportunities include new endowed scholarships honoring the Rev. Dr. Robert L. Kelley '51 and the Rev. George Tutwiler, and gifts in memory of Dr. Glendora Paul '68 and the Rev. Dr. Stephen Polley ’59/’75.
+Giving to PTS in honor or memory of someone dear to you can lend even deeper meaning to your gift by extending the work and life of your loved one through a student committed to bridging the Word and the world.
+Current PTS tribute gift opportunities include new endowed scholarships honoring President Bill and Mrs. Jane Carl, the Rev. George Tutwiler, the Rev. Dr. Robert L. Kelley '51, the Rev. Dr. Stephen Polley '54/’59/’75, and more.